unicode-org/message-format-wg/exploration/function-composition-part-1.md

 that follows this fragment.
 No processing can distinguish the resolved values of the two variables.
-This corresponds to model 1.
+This corresponds to the simple model.

 Interpretation 2: The meaning of `$x` is a value that represents